 How Do I Find Out More?

-For more information, please visit the University of Aberdeen’s MSc Studies in Mindfulness programme.
+For more information on the Mindfulness Degree, please visit the University of Aberdeen’s MSc Studies in Mindfulness programme.

-This MSc: Studies in Mindfulness course covers our Mindfulness Levels 1 to 3 courses supplemented with an academic exploration of the mindfulness literature and evidence-base.
+This Miindfulness Degree: Studies in Mindfulness, covers our Mindfulness Levels 1 to 3 courses supplemented with an academic exploration of the mindfulness literature and evidence-base.

 It enables you to explore how mindfulness practice is applicable to your professional context.